Servicerobotics-Ulm/ComponentRepository/ComponentWebots3DCamera/README.md

 ### UrPosePushTimedClient

 *Documentation:*
-<p>Reads peridically the robot arm position (if the camera is mounted on it): CommManipulatorObjects.CommMobileManipulatorState
+<p>Reads periodically the robot arm position (if the camera is mounted on it): CommManipulatorObjects.CommMobileManipulatorState
 </p>
 <p></p>